Mikuo105/coding-integrate/README.md

 # coding-integrate
 Integrate partial programs implemented in the past.
-Processing the semiconductor company data.
+Processing the semiconductor company data and data visualization..